 Tuition reserves a student’s place in the studio and gives access to the teacher’s knowledge and experience in delivering effective music instruction over a period of time.
 I am committed to teaching each student a dynamic and varied curriculum so that they can become well rounded and highly skilled musicians who are part of a musical community.
 I schedule 34 sessions September through May and divide tuition evenly across all months regardless of the number of sessions per month.
 Sessions include a mix of private lessons, group events, and performance opportunities.
 Each year the allocation and structure of these events is a little different.
 Please see the studio calendar for a schedule of events and lessons.

 - Missed lessons will not be refunded.
 Your tuition reserves your membership in the studio.
-Time cannot be re-created if you are unable to attend a lesson.
 I have found that missing a few lessons over the course of the school year does not impact the overall experience or growth of a student.
 Regular absences and lack of effective practice routines certainly can.

 Options for missed lessons include:

 A. Skype, Facetime, or Zoom lesson during your regularly scheduled time.
 (Good option for mild illness, travel, or transportation issues.)

 B. A pre-scheduled lesson swap with another student some time during the same week.
 I will help facilitate if you plan ahead and I have enough notice. (good option for sports events, performances, etc.)